garciart/pipeline-demo/04-testing-stage/04-testing-stage.md

     Generating XML reports...
     ```

-    > **NOTE** - The test will create a sub-directory named "test-reports", containing your test results in a time-stamped `.xml` file, prefixed with the word `TEST`:
+    > **NOTE** - The test will create a subdirectory named "test-reports", containing your test results in a time-stamped `.xml` file, prefixed with the word `TEST`:
     >
     > ```xml
     > <?xml version="1.0" ?>